SUZhaoyu/deform_conv_tensorflow/README.md

 The visualization is achieved by feeding multiple scaled images as input, calculating the offsets w.r.t each input image and plotting them according to the actual sampling location in the raw input image.
-Only the offsets whose value are above a certain threshold are plotted, and the threshold are noted in the image for each deform conv layer.
+Only the offsets whose value are above a certain threshold are plotted, and the thresholds for different deform conv layers are noted in the image.

 If you want to produce visualization for your own input image, put your own `test_img.png` into folder `img` and run `plot_conv_test.py`, the result will be also saved in folder `img`.
 As the weights for both regular CNN and deformable CNN